line/centraldogma/site/src/sphinx/auth.rst

 .. note::

     Do not forget to make a new ``Application Token`` before adding a token to a project. ``Add a token`` button would be disabled if there is no token.
-The pencil icon on the right of the ``Tokens`` title brings you to the ``Application Token`` management page.
+The cog icon on the right of the ``Tokens`` title brings you to the ``Application Token`` management page.

 You can see the configuration UI for a repository when you click the name of repository in the